charleshefer/bifohacks/cfasta_scaffold_breaker.md

 # Scaffold breaker

-Given a fasta file with scaffolded sequences (i.e. sequences that are joined together with the `N` character), this script will break any `scaffolds` on the `N` character, and will create a new entry in the fasta file for each of the sequences containin `NNs`.
+Given a fasta file with scaffolded sequences (i.e. sequences that are joined together with the `N` character), this script will break any `scaffolds` on the `N` character, and will create a new entry in the fasta file for each of the sequences containing `NNs`.
 The new entry will have the same name as the original entry, but with a `_partn` suffix.

 This will not take into account the length of the new entries, and needs to be filtered out using a different script.